atbriggs/nsync/README.md

 Andrew's top 2020 Spotify Playlist: [https://open.spotify.com/playlist/37i9dQZF1EMfrw1RJpCrws?si=R3LSkXohQiC76G62w12f5A](https://open.spotify.com/playlist/37i9dQZF1EMfrw1RJpCrws?si=R3LSkXohQiC76G62w12f5A)

+# Workshop
+Now that your frontend and backend are up and running, it’s time to have some fun!
+You’ll notice that the backend code is currently using REST to query song data.
+The goal of this workshop is to replace those REST calls with GraphQL, so that we can use GraphQL to query Spotify songs.

+## Deliverables
+   1. Run a GraphQL service
+   2. Edit the songs service to query the data using GraphQL
+   3. Compare the REST implementation to your GraphQL one - which one do you prefer?
+   4. Have some fun, is there an improvement you’d like to try to the front end/back end?
+   5. Explore, is there anything in the code that you particularly like?

-## Detailed Instructions for switching to GraphQL
+### How to Switch to GraphQL

 Add Apollo: `ng add apollo-angular`

 Say yes to run the command that was recommended instead: `npm install apollo-angular && npx nx g apollo-angular:ng-add`

-When it asks for the URL to the graphQL service put in `http://localhost:3333/graphql`
+When it asks for the URL to the GraphQL service put in `http://localhost:3333/graphql`

 Modify `apps/frontend/src/app/services/songs.service.ts` to have the GraphQL service instead:
 ```